Chapter 02

 Realm of spirits

-Aaron, and the two other angels, had to get across the City to their respective mansions.
-Coming through the door, into his mere 20,000 cubits (30,000 square feet), three story abode, he recalled, not so long ago, beginning to harbor a shade of envy; after all, his job focused upon worksites, which were larger, grander, and closer in proximity to the Palace.
+Aaron made his way across the City.
+Arriving to the door of his mere 20,000 cubits (30,000 square feet), three story abode, he recalled, not so long ago, having begun to harbor a shade of envy; after all, his job had been focused upon worksites, which were larger, grander, and closer in proximity to the Palace.
 Well, that sort of nonsense, had gone right out the window, the moment he had realized the reason for all the overtime.
-Being one to take orders, and follow through, he felt no need to ask questions.
-Even with the mandatory overtime: and sure, he missed his normal off-duty pastimes - fencing tournaments, algebraic scrabble; he had even missed on several hymn sing socials.
+Being one to take orders, and follow through, he didn’t see the point in asking questions.
+Though he missed his normal off-duty pastimes – hymn sings, fencing tournaments, and algebraic scrabble.

-The trumpet sounded again.
 He ran up the staircase, hung the first right, beelined for his wardrobe, jumped into a Court Robe.
 Just as he was ready to dash out, he realized he still had on his work shoes.
 Hmm, could use a polish; he made a mental note to see to that later on.
 It was then, he realized it had not been long ago - his work shoes almost never needed a polish.
 Now it was like, every two or three earth-days.
-Of course, the King's decrees are 110% righteous, 110% of the time - THAT our bucket toting hero never doubted.
+Of course, the King's decrees are 110% righteous, 110% of the time - THAT he never doubted.
 Not for a second.
-He realized the need for the evictions - it went way deeper than random flecks of dust accumulating upon work shoes.
-If the King allowed the previous tenants to waltz back in, before long, the entire Kingdom's citizens would be neck deep in the sneezy stuff.
+The recent evictions went way deeper than random flecks of dust upon walls and work shoes.
+If the King allowed the previous occupants to simply waltz back in, before long, the entire Kingdom's citizens would be neck deep in the sneezy stuff.

-Aaron also realized, he had gone the wrong way.
+Aaron also realized he had taken a wrong turn.
 Where were those back stairs anyway?
-Before him were two corridors; choosing the one, he made a mental note to walk about, and learn the layout of his mansion a bit more - actually, the splendid place, the heavy silk draperies, the mahogany furnishings, the solid gold and bejeweled fixtures... in about every room, weren't his.
-Everything belonged to the King; His Son, Jesus Christ, was the King's sole heir.
-Anyway, halfway down the back stairs - he didn't know there was more than two or three staircases.
-Aaron, like any other holy angel, was busy about the Kingdom.
-So, taking the wrong corridor, here or there, because one's mind is fixated upon what the King, or what the King's Son had said, or some new hymn...getting turned around in one's assigned maze of corridors, was bound to happen.
-On the ground floor, Aaron dashed down another corridor, rushed into one of the rooms, grabbed a modest package - it was a present for his King.
+Before him were two corridors; choosing the one, he made a mental note to walk about, and learn the layout of his assigned mansion – to be precise, the splendid place, the heavy silk draperies, the mahogany furnishings, the solid gold and bejeweled fixtures... all belonged to the King - His Son, Jesus Christ, was the King's sole heir.
+Halfway down the back stairs - he then realized he could have taken a closer flight.
+Aaron, like any other holy angel, was busy about the Kingdom - taking the wrong corridor, here or there, because one's mind is fixated upon what the King, or what the King's only begotten Son had said, or some new hymn…Getting turned around in one's assigned maze of corridors, was bound to happen.
+Aaron dashed down another corridor, rushed into one of the rooms, grabbed a modest package - it was a present for his King.
 A door to the outside was further down the corridor, and he was already running late.
 Aaron jumped out a nearby window, and hit the lawn running toward the Palace.

-Had been a tough day, not on account of cubits - with members of three teams, the 800-ish room mansion was about ready for its new, and permanent, tenant; the team would likely finish up before second, or third break.
-The hard part was, the evicted angel was none other than Azel - who had held a prominent position among the scribes.
-Scribes, by the way, were a few tiers above rank and file copyists - who were a few tiers above file clerks.
+Aaron punched out his time-card.
+Had been a somewhat a tough shift, with members of three teams, the 800-ish room mansion would clock quite a sum of overtime before it was ready for its new, and permanent, tenant.
+The evicted angel was none other than Azel.
+What a shock, for Azel had held a prominent position among the scribes.
+Scribes, were a few tiers above copyists - who were a few tiers above file clerks.
 Until recently, Azel had been ... just ever so, in every way.
 Not anymore.
-Shortly before Azel chose to go over the wall, there was, like, already ... a seediness about him.
+Shortly before Azel had chosen to go over the wall, there was already ... a

-And yet, the odd thing - but not so odd, come to think of it - the angels who “left their first estate” were, across the board, from all classes.
+Angels who “left their first estate” were from all classes.
 From army generals, leading hymn writers, artisans, instrumentalists...janitors.
 This whole rebellion thing, was ... polluting the air.
-Sometimes, Aaron could smell it - for the stink couldn't be coming from all the way from the city of Enoch…could it?
-Then again, humans were rather dirty; it was known that even Redeemed ones, were known to wipe their hands on their garments, or upon a towel used by a dozen others.
+He sneezed again.
+Sometimes, Aaron could smell it - but the stink couldn't be coming from all the way from the city of Enoch…could it?
+Then again, humans were rather dirty; it was known that even Redeemed ones, were known to wipe their hands on their garments, or pass along a towel – one already used by a half dozen others.
 That is, if they even bothered to wash their hands, before sitting at table.

-The city of Enoch was a mess, because the citizens were so wasteful; cutting down the Most High God's beautiful trees, to make new furnishing, while there was nothing at all wrong with the tables and chairs they had constructed a year or so previous.
-And to make things worse, the wealthy were known - repeatedly - to trash last year's, instead of making them available for the city's increasing poor.
-Wasn’t always so, the angel recalled, back when Methuselah was a boy, the citizens of Enoch had been at least reasonably considerate of their neighbors, their environment.
-But that was before a certain fallen angel, now known as “Greed” and his equally contemptable partner,“Fashion”had ditched the Heavenly city for what?? the smells of Enoch’s streets.
+The city of Enoch was a mess, the citizens wanton; cutting down the Most High’s glorious trees, to make new furnishings, while there was nothing at all wrong with the effects they had constructed a year or so previous.
+And to make things worse, the wealthy were known - repeatedly - to destroy last year's, instead of donating them to the city's increasing poor.
+Hadn’t always been so, the angel recalled, back when Methuselah was a boy, the citizens of Enoch had been reasonably considerate of their less prosperous neighbors, their environment.
+But that was before a certain fallen angel, now known as “Greed” and his equally contemptable partner, “Fashion” had left the Heavenly estate in favor of Enoch’s littered streets.

-Meanwhile, several earth-days previous, their King had given a banquet, in honor of a guild of cloak weavers.
-A certain high-ranking angel, was miffed, because his number had come up, and he - like any other - had to take his turn serving at table.
-After the banquet's conclusion, the angels departed to their mansions, or to the mansion of a friend, for more socializing.
+Meanwhile, several earth-days previous, the King of Heaven had given a banquet, in honor of a guild of cloak weavers.
+A certain high-ranking angel, was still quite miffed about the affair, because his number had come up, and he - like any other - had to take his turn serving at table.
+After the banquet's conclusion, the angels departed to their respective mansions, or to the mansion of a friend, for more socializing.
 Aaron had been invited to so-n-so's, for a leisurely, fun filled evening of multi-dimensional scrabble.
-While the evening had been enjoyable, Aaron had some things he wanted to do, before retiring.
+While the rounds had been enjoyable, Aaron had things he wanted to do, before retiring.
 So, he had departed somewhat early.
-On the way out, while in the cloakroom, as he reached for his mantle, he had overheard a disturbing conversation.
-Granted, the eventual re-occupation of the now vacant mansions by human males and females, wasn't exactly breaking news.
-How this would even be possible, was Top Secret - something about “The Redeemer” – whomever that was.
-Anyway, two or three angels were just down the corridor a little ways; one of them was grumbling about how they should get first dibs on Mansion So-n-Such – not some clay pee-pot, who didn't have enough sense to wash his "grubby paws" after using the outhouse.
-Whatever...
+While retrieving his mantle from the cloakroom, he had overheard a disturbing conversation between two or three angels, gathered down the corridor.
+One of them was murmuring about how they should get first dibs on Mansion So-n-Such – and “not some clay pee-pot, who didn't have enough sense to wash his grubby paws after using the outhouse.”
 Aaron shook his head.
-Not wanting to be seen, he slipped out, through a short hallway, leading to another room, and still another two or three, which finally led to a side door.
-While
+Not wanting to be seen, he slipped out, through a short hallway, leading to another room, and still to another set, which finally led to a side door.

 Aaron was nobody's snitch, neither was he anyone's liar.

 Walking back to his mansion, a lightbulb switched on in his head.
 When the Redeemer came, and the King's Heaven was pollution-free, and His mansions stood ready, Aaron, and legions and legions of holy angels - of all classes - would certainly have their work cut out for them.
-He chucked to himself, at the very thought: humans living in mansions, of dirty feet and dusty raiment.
+He chucked to himself, at the very thought of humans living in mansions.

 But the King's decisions are perfect.
 Always.